archi-Doc/Lp/CrystalData.md

 #### Global path

-When specifying GlobalFileConfiguration, the path will be combined with GlobalMain of CrystalizerOptions to create an absolute path.
+When specifying GlobalFileConfiguration, the path will be combined with GlobalDirectory of CrystalizerOptions to create an absolute path.

 ```csharp
 FileConfiguration = new GlobalFileConfiguration("Global/FirstData.tinyhand"),